 When you find head lice, spring into action as quickly as you can.
 Your first priority should be to get rid of lice eggs, called nits, in order to end the life cycle.

 Shampoos and lotions are available to treat head lice.
 It is important to use the right products.

 Examples of medications used to treat head lice include:

-The Food and Drug Administration (FDA) includes a warning on prescription shampoos and lotions containing lindane because, in rare cases, it can cause serious side effects, including seizure and death.
+The Food and Drug Administration (FDA) includes a warning on prescription shampoos and lotions containing lindane.
+In rare cases, it can cause serious side effects, including seizure and death.
 Those especially at risk include:

-A fine-toothed comb designed to capture and remove the lice and nits often comes with the medicated shampoo.
-A lice comb is essential for lice detection and removal.
+A fine-toothed comb designed to capture and remove the lice and nits often comes with medicated shampoos and lotions.
 The teeth of the comb should be long and tapered and set so close that combing removes virtually all lice and nits.
-This comb can be used to check for the presence of the lice after treatment
+This comb can also be used to check for lice after treatment.

 There are many unproven head lice remedies.
-The biggest problem with using these herbs is that if they do not work, the head lice population can increase unchecked, worsening the infestation and associated symptoms.
+The problem with using herbal remedies is that if they do not work, the head lice population can increase unchecked, worsening the infestation and associated symptoms.
 Further, they are not regulated by the FDA.

-Others are experimenting with suffocating the head lice by covering the hair with vasoline, mayonnaise or olive oil and wrapping the head in plastic wrap overnight.
+Others are experimenting with suffocating the head lice by covering the hair with petroleum jelly, mayonnaise or olive oil and wrapping the head in plastic wrap overnight.
 There is no evidence that these methods work either.
-Though the multiple shampooing required to remove the oil from the hair may help with removal it can also irritate an already itchy head.
+Though the multiple shampooing required to remove the oil from the hair may help with removal, it can also irritate an already itchy head.